-Deterministic hardware architectures have been extensively studied in the real-time community.
-PRET [40], T-CREST [23], MERASA [22], and CoMPSoC [20] projects have proposed processor architectures and complete systems which are specifically targeted at real-time applications.
-Additionally, in works such as LEOPARD [21] and Deterministic Memory [41], extensions are added to the bus, the L2 cache, and the DRAM controller to facilitate timing analysis.
+[23], MERASA [22], and CoMPSoC [20] projects have proposed processor architectures and complete systems which are specifically targeted at real-time applications.
+Additionally, in works such as LEOPARD [21] and Deterministic Memory [40], extensions are added to the bus, the L2 cache, and the DRAM controller to facilitate timing analysis.
 The architectures that are specifically targeted at real-time applications, however, generally do not perform well when it comes to the average performance and because of the relatively small market size [21], it is difficult to justify the cost of building the such architectures.

 There are also challenges involved with adding extensions to the existing hardware.
-Firstly, validation and verification of new hardware is a time-consuming and labor-intensive task.
-Most of these solutions need to redesign the existing hardware components.
+Firstly, validation and verification of new hardware design is a time-consuming and laborintensive task.
+Most of these solutions need to redesign existing hardware components.
 The problem is exacerbated when adding complexity to the already complex and hard to verify algorithms that deal with maintaining memory consistency and coherency.
 Even with modifying the memory system components, the challenge of coordinating these components at multiple levels of the memory hierarchy still exists.
-In [42], it is shown that independently enforcing the priority of the requests at each memory resource may not be effective because of the interactions between these resources and the effect of prioritizing requests in one resource on the others.
+In [41], it is shown that independently enforcing the priority of the requests at each memory resource may not be effective because of the interactions between these resources and the effect of prioritizing in one resource on the others.

 In this work, we have chosen a less intrusive approach which, at its baseline design, does not modify any existing hardware components in the processor.
 There are two recently proposed closely related works.
 MCCU [24] proposes to extend the capabilities of hardware performance counters to enable tracking and regulation of memory related interference.
 One important difference of this work compared with our proposal is that, MCCU interrupts the processor when the budget is exhausted, similar to prior software based memory bandwidth regulation solutions [7].
 Therefore, it does not eliminate the interrupt handler overhead and cannot regulate the memory accesses at fine-grained time intervals as we do in our proposal.
-ABU [43] is most similar to our work as it is also a hardware-based memory bandwidth regulator.
-The main difference is that ABU is aiming at regulating AXI [44] busbased hardware accelerators on FPGAs, whereas our design focuses on regulating cores within a microprocessor design.
-Note that AXI is not a cache coherent interconnect protocol, thus it is not suitable for on-chip communication between the cores.
-In contrast, BRU supports coherent on-chip interconnect (TileLink TL-C) and takes into account the complexities that come from communication between the coherence manager and caches (e.g., the coherence traffic).
+ABU [42] is most similar to us as it is also a hardware based memory bandwidth regulator.
+The main difference is that ABU is aiming at regulating AXI [43] bus based hardware accelerators on FPGAs, whereas our design focuses on regulating cores within a microprocessor design.

-Understating the problem of the memory contention, maior processor designers and chip manufacturers have started adding extensions to their multicore processors to bound the inter-core memory interference.
-ARM has recently published a specification [45] on the extensions to the architecture of its server processors to partition and regulate the shared memory resources.
-Similarly, AMD has released a specification [46] on the extension to monitor and control the usage of shared resources.
-Moreover, Intel incorporated a per-core memory throttling mechanism in their server processors, which they refer to as Memory Bandwidth Allocation (MBA) [47].
-However, these are all targeted at enterprise networking and server systems, and we are not able to find any published literature evaluating the performance of these features.
-To the best of our knowledge, our work is the first hardware bandwidth regulator implementation to bound the inter-core interference in the context of safety-critical real-time embedded systems.
+Understating the problem of the memory contention, major processor designers and chip manufacturers have started adding extensions to their multicore processors to bound the memory interference.
+ARM recently published a specification [44] on the extensions to the architecture of its server processors to partition and regulate the shared memory resources.
+Similarly, AMD has published a specification [45] on the extension to monitor and control the usage of shared resources.
+However, both specifications are targeted at enterprise networking and server systems, and we are not able to find any published literature evaluating performance of these features.
+To the best of our knowledge, our work is the first hardware bandwidth regulator and implementation to bound the intercore interference in the context of safety-critical real-time embedded systems.